hridayns/Gender-Recognition-by-voice/README.md

 # Gender Recognition by voice

-The unsupervised *k-Nearest Neighbors* (kNN) algorithm was used on 20 pre-extracted features of ~3200 audio samples that were stored in a .csv file.
+The *k-Nearest Neighbors* (kNN) algorithm was used on 20 pre-extracted features of ~3200 audio samples that were stored in a .csv file.
 Find dataset [here](https://www.kaggle.com/primaryobjects/voicegender).

 ## Results